ajjitn/ajjitn/README.md

 ### Hi there 👋

-I'm Ajjit, a current Masters Student at LSE in Geographic Data Science.
+I'm Ajjit.
+I'm currently the Lead Data Scientist for Housing Equity at the Dept. of Housing and Urban Development.
 Previously I worked as a Data Scientist at the Urban Institute (@UrbanInstitute).

 - I'm a big fan of maps 🗺️, open source geospatial data 📈, baseketball 🏀 and dogs 🐶
 - I love building big data tools, thinking about spatial analysis, and teaching others about programming 👨🏾‍💻!
 - How to reach me: ajjit123 at gmail [dot] com
 - Pronouns: he/him/his

 Some examples of my work are below: